 But that wasn’t the only reason to visit Hualien, because besides the amazing Taroko Gorge there were lots of other things to see and do in and around Hualien!

-Important things to know when planning a trip to Hualien and Taroko Gorge
+Things to know when planning a trip to Hualien

 In general, November until April is the best time for a trip to Hualien and the Taroko Gorge because these are the driest months.